Pomax/are-we-flying/docs/index.md

 }
 ```

-With a new file for our `altitudeHold` function:
+Well okay, we do still need to actually write our  `altitudeHold` function, so let's create an `api/autopilot/altitude-hold.js`:

 ```javascript
 import { ALTITUDE_HOLD } from "./utils/constants.js";